 - Let it rest for at least 5 minutes before serving.

 - Save in the refrigerator for up to a week, or in the freezer in individual boxes for up to three months.

-For the Vegan Saffron Oatmeal Variety:
+To Make the Vegan Saffron Oatmeal:

 - Add 1.5 cups of the oatmeal base into a bowl, and mix in the saffron extraction (including the strands) and the ground flax seeds.
 Add in the dried figs and pumpkin seeds, then mix once more.

 - For an even healthier recipe, add in the optional turmeric with a pinch of black pepper.
-1 tsp may be far too much if you aren’t a big fan of turmeric so adjust according to taste.
+1 teaspoon may be far too much if you aren't a big fan of turmeric so adjust according to taste.

 - Serve with desired toppings.

 I usually use soymilk from fresh tofu stores or by the brands Silk and Westsoy.
 For an even richer texture, use canned coconut milk.

 I love the Zaran brand on Amazon; always so fresh and fragrant.

 I recommend adding all the toppings immediately before enjoying this oatmeal.